whitedavidp/android-unistroke-keyboard/README.md

  * Perform extended vibrate on unrecognized gesture in order to make you more aware.
 If disabled, only a short vibration is issued.
 This also helps distinguish from the optional short vibration used when entering "special" mode.

+ * Set minimum tap delay length needed to enter special mode.
+This should help avoid accident shift to this mode by stray touches.

 10. Slight enlargement of the size of the alphabet gesture area at the expense of the number gesture area.

 11. Added icon to replace the default one.
 Hopefully better but I am no artist :-(